-[Chris Oakley's home page]
+[Chris Oakley's home page] [Polish version of this page]

 This is an epic journey that for me, at least, can be traced back to when I first discovered Bored of the Rings by Henry Beard and Douglas Kenney in 1977.
 This is still the funniest book I have ever read, and goes well beyond a mere parody of Tolkien's epic masterpiece.
 It is a lot shorter than the original.
 On the other hand, the challenge of providing racy and entertaining accounts of the Greek myths, given the brevity of the originals, was the opposite: making the stories longer by inventing details, a process I like to think of as "colouring in".
 Unlike Bored of the Rings, this was not parody: it was interpolation.
 One principle, at least, we were not going to follow, summarised by words I have put into the mouth of Dionysus in the appendix of the book I wrote about him: